Summer of fun for Bedford County kids!

-A rigorous local evaluation of the Bedford County 21st Century After School program showed lots of positives.
+Rigorous local evaluations of the Bedford County 21st Century After School program have routinely shown lots of positives.

 The program is providing academic, attendance and emotional and social support to its students - and students say it's fun, as well as educational!

-Teachers told us that many students who needed improvement did improve socially, emotionally and academically in some critically important ways during the school year.
+Teachers tell us that most students who attend regularly improve socially, emotionally and academically in some critically important ways during the school year.

-After school students annually show improved attendance in school and more than 80 percent who regularly attend maintain an 85 percent average or above in math and reading.
+After school students annually show improved attendance in school and more than 80 percent who regularly attend maintain an 85 percent average or above in Math and English.

-Parents were engaged in after school activities - sites averaged 70% of students having parents attend at least one after school activity during the year, however this is a drop from earlier years when the program could provide a meal with activities.
+Parents are engaged in after school activities - sites average 70% of students having parents attend at least one after school activity during the year.

 Students and parents both reported high satisfaction with the program.
 Staff reported high satisfaction with the program.

-In addition, the implementation of the Youth Program Quality Assessment system brought to the forefront items that are proven to positively impact student engagement and ultimately academic, social and emotional performance.
+In addition, the implementation of the Youth Program Quality Assessment system has brought to the forefront items that are proven to positively impact student engagement and ultimately academic, social and emotional performance.
 The system provides a way to measure and track individual site and program wide goals toward meeting these measures - and the county program consistently scores well above the national average.